bpolania/TokenMaster/README.md

 If this token contract is used as the base token, then clones of itself can be easily generated at any given block number, this allows for incredibly powerful functionality, effectively the ability for anyone to give extra features to the token holders without having to migrate to a new contract.
 Some of the applications that the MiniMe token contract can be used for are:

+1. Generating multi-tiered ticket sales for any kind of events like concerts, fairs, performances, etc.
 1. Generating a voting token that is burned when you vote.
 2. Generating a discount "coupon" that is redeemed when you use it.
 3. Generating a token for a "spinoff" DAO.